Kino Awazé logo

 Metabolism Support

-Capsaicin — the active compound in our chilies — activates thermogenesis, gently elevating your metabolic rate and promoting fat oxidation.
+Capsaicin activates thermogenesis, gently elevating your metabolic rate and promoting fat oxidation.

 Recipes